pasqualerossi/42-School-Exam-Rank-02/README.md

 # Exam Details

-The exam has 4 questions total.
+This exam has 4 questions in total.
 A random question is picked from each level below.

-If you fail the exam, you will restart at Level 1 again, when you retake the exam next time.
+If you fail the exam, when you retake the exam next time, you will restart at Level 1 again.

-# Norminette
+# Exam Norminette

-There is no Norminette in the exam.
+There is no Norminette in this exam.

 # Exam Questions